-Funded by the Patient-Centered Outcomes Research Institute (PCORI), PI: McCormack, RTI International, Site PI: Archer, Vanderbilt University Medical Center
+Funded by the National Institute of Health (R01 MD016838) PI: Morris, Vanderbilt University Medical Center

-Funded by the National Center for Complementary and Integrative Health, PI: Bruehl, Vanderbilt University Medical Center; Burns, Rush University
+Funded by the National Center for Complementary and Integrative Health (R01AT009680-04), PI: Bruehl, Vanderbilt University Medical Center; Burns, Rush University

-Funded by the National Institute of Diabetes and Digestive and Kidney Disease, PI: McKernan, Vanderbilt University Medical Center
+Funded by the National Institute of Diabetes and Digestive and Kidney Disease (K23DK118118) PI: McKernan, Vanderbilt University Medical Center

-Funded by the National Institutes of Health, PI: Crofford, Vanderbilt University Medical Center; Sluka, University of Iowa
+Funded by the National Institute of Arthritis and Musculoskeletal and Skin Diseases (UH3AR076387), PI: Crofford, Vanderbilt University Medical Center; Sluka, University of Iowa

-Funded by the National Institutes of Health, PI: Bruehl, Vanderbilt University Medical Center
+Funded by the National Institutes of Health (R01AG048915), PI: Bruehl, Vanderbilt University Medical Center

 Total knee arthroplasty (TKA) is an increasingly common surgical procedure in older adults.
 Although effective for many patients, 15% or more experience unsatisfactory pain outcomes.
 While limited to post-surgical chronic pain in some patients, others also develop reginal allodynia and hyperalgesia, edema, and autonomic features indicating Complex Regional Pain Syndrome (CRPS), a particularly difficult to treat chronic pain condition.
 The mechanisms of post-TKA chronic pain and CRPS are not well understood.
 The most common TKA procedure involves application of a tourniquet to the operated limb for extended periods (up to ≈ 2 hours).
 Animal models indicate that extended tourniquet application followed by reperfusion when the tourniquet is removed leads to ischemic reperfusion injury, which via increased oxidative stress can result in prolonged neuropathic pain and clinical features of CRPS.
 One key objective of this project is to examine for the first time in humans the impact of baseline and perioperative oxidative stress, as indexed by F2 - isoprostanes, on long-term pain, CRPS, and functional outcomes following TKA.
 One known predictor of post-TKA chronic pain is greater preoperative negative affect (specifically, depression and anxiety).
 Emerging literature suggests that elevated depression and anxiety may be associated with elevated oxidative stress levels.